threefoldfoundation/info_legal/src/definitions_legal.md

 X nr of people use multi-signature function to form a human blockchain.

 - 3 Councils see [threefold_councils](threefold:threefold_councils)
-- consensus between developers or other contributors around e.g. validation of minting of TFT
+- consensus between developers or other contributors around e.g. rules of validation of TFT Rewards for Farmers

 ## ThreeFold_Grid (TFG)